-Today, the U.S. Census Bureau released their latest read of construction spending showing mixed results in March with total private construction spending and private residential construction spending improving while non-residential construction spending declined on the month.
+Today, the U.S. Census Bureau released their latest read of construction spending showing generally improving results in March with total private residential, private single family residential and private non-residential construction spending all increasing on the month.

-On a month-to-month basis, total residential spending increased 0.40% from February climbing 18.24% above the level seen in March 2012 while still remaining a whopping 56.40% below the peak level seen in 2006.
+On a month-to-month basis, total residential construction spending increased 1.6% on the month rising 7.8% above the level seen a year earlier but still remained well below the peak level seen in 2006.

 The following charts (click for larger dynamic versions) show private residential construction spending, private residential single family construction spending and private non-residential construction spending broken out and plotted since 1993 along with the year-over-year, month-to-month and peak percent change to each since 1994 and 2000 – 2005.